Senior Network Correspondent

 Vuchnich then became health specialist for Global Toronto, covering health, the environment and social issues.

-In 2008, she began her current position reporting and producing original content for all Global stations, Global National, globalnews.ca and contributing to 16×9, Global’s investigative newsmagazine program.
+In 2008, she began a new position reporting and producing original content for all Global stations, Global National, globalnews.ca and contributing to 16×9, Global’s former investigative newsmagazine program.
 Her in-depth reports have included testing for chemicals in clothing sold in Canada, investigating potential health impacts of compact fluorescent light bulbs, an inquiry into Atrazine, a pesticide that can end up in drinking water and the debate surrounding GMOs and labelling.

 Additionally, the network relies on Vuchnich to provide daily reports on big events.
 She has covered the Vancouver, London and Sochi Olympics as well as the G20 Summit.